In a quality early childhood program, curriculum development involves staff, families, and appropriate representatives of the community.

 - The principal assures that there is regular, sustained communication between home and school.

-- The principal gets parents involved both in their own child's schooling and in the operation of the school.
+- The principal gets families involved both in their own child's schooling and in the operation of the school.

-- The school provides information for parents on parenting issues and problems.
+- The school provides information for families on parenting issues and problems.

 - The principal works with the home and the community toward easing transitions and addressing special needs and situations.

-- Parent/teacher conferences are made integral to the early childhood education process.
+- Family & teacher conferences are made integral to the early childhood education process.

 In quality early childhood programs the focus is not just on the child but on the family as a unit, with the child's progress and development being tied to the circumstances and needs that exist in the home.